KosorokLab/LearningResources/README.md

 # Learning Resources
 Wiki for learning resources on topics of interest curated by lab members.

+# Important Stuff
+This is a public repository so that collaborators who aren't part of the Lab's Github team (which has a cost per member) can access it.
+While aimed at our lab and its collaborators, keep in mind that *anyone* can view the repository.

+Don't put pdfs of copyrighted stuff here even if we all have access through the UNC library.
+Instead put a link to the article or book.

 ## Wiki Tab